 The South Landing includes cabins, a group camp, a

-lodge, picnic areas and playgrounds, a boat launch, a
+lodge, picnic areas and playgrounds, a water playground, a boat launch, a

 fishing pier and a dock with rental boats.
 A scenic road links the South Landing